Tejaswa-Shrivastava/civicboost/src/prd.md

 **User Context**: Citizens encounter problems in their daily lives and want to help improve their community, but need feedback and recognition to stay motivated.

-**Critical Path**: Report Issue → Track Status → Receive Notifications → Earn Recognition → Continue Engagement
+**Critical Path**: Sign In → Report Issue → Track Status → Receive Notifications → Earn Recognition → Compete with Community → Continue Engagement

 **Key Moments**:
+1. Seamless GitHub authentication that builds trust
-1. First successful issue report with immediate feedback
+2. First successful issue report with immediate feedback and point earning
-2. Receiving status update notifications showing progress
+3. Receiving status update notifications showing progress
-3. Achievement unlocks that recognize community contribution
+4. Achievement unlocks that recognize community contribution
+5. Seeing rank on community leaderboard

 ## Essential Features

+### User Authentication System
+**What it does**: Enables GitHub-based login to create personalized user accounts and persistent data
+**Why it matters**: Provides data persistence, user identity, and enables community features like leaderboards
+**Success criteria**: Users can sign in seamlessly and their data persists across sessions and devices

 ### Issue Reporting System
-**What it does**: Allows users to report public issues with photos, descriptions, and location data
+**What it does**: Allows authenticated users to report public issues with photos, descriptions, and location data
-**Why it matters**: Core functionality that enables community problem reporting
+**Why it matters**: Core functionality that enables community problem reporting with user attribution
-**Success criteria**: Users can quickly submit reports with all necessary details
+**Success criteria**: Users can quickly submit reports with all necessary details linked to their profile

 ### Status Tracking & Notifications
 **What it does**: Tracks issue progress through workflow stages and sends push notifications for updates